icampana/mikuna/README.md

 ## Technology

-Mikuna is based on **Python and Django**, it's modular and multilingual.
+Mikuna is based on **Python 2.7 and Django 1.6**, it's modular and multilingual.
 Can run from a Sqlite Database or a regular DB engine like PostgreSQL or MySQL.